-It goes without saying that pregnancy is an exciting and equally confusing time.
+It goes without saying that pregnancy is an exciting and equally confusing time!
 With just about everyone you know introducing you to new supposed truths about pregnancy, it is common for you to get lost and not know what to believe.
-While most myths about pregnancy cannot be backed up with facts, a few of them may be worth your consideration.
+While some myths about pregnancy cannot be backed up by facts, there are quite a few that are worth your consideration.

 Fact: Alcohol should be avoided at all costs during pregnancy.
 This is because there has been no study about the quantity of alcohol that is considered safe when you are pregnant.
 A mother who has consumed alcohol during pregnancy may put her baby at risk of FASD (Foetal Alcohol Spectrum Disorder).
-Babies of mothers who’ve consumed alcohol also have a higher chance of having congenital disabilities, brain, and cell damage.
+Babies of mothers who consumed alcohol have a higher chance of having congenital disabilities, and brain and cell damage.

-Fact: A pregnant woman only needs to add a portion of extra calories to support the baby and not have meals that are made for two people.
-The exact quantity of calories depends on the weight, height, level of activity of the women, as well as the trimester of pregnancy.
+Fact: A pregnant woman only needs to add an extra portion of calories to support the baby, and not have meals made for two people.
+The exact quantity of calories depends on the weight, height, and level of activity of the woman, as well as the trimester of pregnancy.
 On an average, women need to consume about 300 additional calories during pregnancy.